mechmotum/mechmotum.github.io/content/pages/research/bicycle-dynamics-microsim.rst

   from responses to desired yaw angle input collected in controlled riding experiments to calibrate the bicycle dynamics.

-- **Cyclist interaction behaviour (Master's Graduation Project Anna Marbus):** Conducting a controlled riding experiment and recording highly accurate dynamic data from on-bike sensors to understand the behaviour of cyclists in different traffic conflict scenarios.
+- **Cyclist interaction behavior (Master's Graduation Project Anna Marbus):** Conducting a controlled riding experiment and recording highly accurate dynamic data from on-bike sensors to understand the behavior of cyclists in different traffic conflict scenarios.

-- **Native Cyclist Social Forces for SUMO:** Adding a new C++ implementation of our cyclist social force model to the codebase of DLR's open source simulator SUMO_ to make the model generally available for use in traffic simulation.
+- **Native Cyclist Social Forces for SUMO:** Adding a new C++ implementation of our cyclist social force model to the codebase of DLR's open-source simulator SUMO_ to make the model generally available for use in traffic simulation.